in our Communities

 The EDPS was developed to identify women who may have postpartum depression

-There was no national umbrella organisation for perinatal mental health in New Zealand.
-A brainstorming day was held in Wellington in June 2009.
-This was attended by 30 representatives from a range of agencies and organisations connected with perinatal distress issues from around New Zealand.
+There was no national umbrella organisation for perinatal mental health in Aotearoa New Zealand.
+A brainstorming day held in Te Whanganui-a-Tara Wellington in June 2009 was attended by 30 representatives from a range of agencies and organisations connected with perinatal distress issues around Aotearoa New Zealand.
 They identified interests in, aims and objectives for a national networking group for Perinatal Distress.
+The Perinatal Mental Health New Zealand Trust (PMHNZ) was born, becoming PADA – Perinatal Anxiety & Depression Aotearoa in 2015, and honouring our Te Tiriti commitment with Te mate Tuatea, me te mate Pōuri o Aotearoa in 2020.

 Eliminating the Stigma Around